From above, a White woman in white hat, lying on yellow blanket with a book open

 Twelve Days of Terror by Richard G. Fernicola

-This is the horrifying nonfiction inspiration for Peter Benchley's Jaws.
+Twelve Days of Terror book coverTwelve Days of Terror is the horrifying nonfiction inspiration for Peter Benchley's Jaws.
 In July 1916, four swimmers were fatally bitten and one mortally injured by a shark—or sharks—along the New Jersey coast in a span of 12 days.
-Richard Fernicola presents a captivating portrait, investigation, and scientific analysis of that terrifying stretch of time.
+Richard Fernicola presents a captivating portrait, investigation, and scientific analysis of that terrifying period.
 There are parts of the story that read more like scenes from a movie and would be unbelievable if they weren't documented history.
 Despite the subject matter, this was my summer read in 2001 on the beach of Kill Devil Hills, North Carolina.
 Little did I know at the time that only a few weeks later there would be a fatal shark attack only miles from where I was.
 If you’re a fan of science, history, and horror, this book is for you.
 I highly recommend it!

-Related: Why Extra Reading Matters in High School
+Related: Why Independent Reading Matters in High School

 Kara E. Joyce, Editorial Assistant